adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 categories: design ux
 ---

-Sometimes designers oversimplify a form by removing the labels.
-[Minimal does not always mean it’s simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal) which is certainly the case for labels.
+Sometimes designers oversimplify a form by removing labels.
+This is problematic because [minimal does not always mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).
+When it comes to labels, this definitely applies.
 Labels, in fact, are an essential part of designing easy-to-use forms.
 Here’s why:

 **A) Sighted users will see the instructions** and know what to do.
 Without a label this is challenging at best.